rackerlabs/support-how-to/content/how-to/cloud-databases/manage-cloud-databases-configuration-groups-in-the-cloud-control-panel/index.md

    attached to the configuration group will require an instance restart.
 To restart the affected instances:

-	A. Go to the Database Instances page.
+   a.
+Go to the Database Instances page.

-	B. The instances that require restart are displayed in orange.
-Click the gear icon next to the instance to which you just applied the configuration group, and select **Restart Instance**.
+   b.
+The instances that require restart are displayed in orange.
+Click the gear icon next
+	   to the instance to which you just applied the configuration group, and select **Restart Instance**.

 #### Apply a configuration to an instance with the default configuration from the Instance Details page